ivsg-psu/Publications_Conferences_2023CCTA_FeasibleVehicleTrajectories-/README.md

 The following are the top level directories within the repository:
 <ul>
 	<li>/Documents folder: Paper manuscript and code description.</li>
-	<li>/DB Lib folder: Database library with functions used by the code repository.</li>
-	<li>/MinMaxMean folder: Min, max, and mean tracking function used by the code repository.</li>
 	<li>/Path Lib folder: Path following library with functions used by the code repository.</li>
 	<li>/UTM Lib folder: UTM library with functions used by the code repository.</li>
 	<li>/VD Lib folder: Vehicle dynamics library with functions used by the code repository.</li>
-	<li>/Data folder: Data files used by the code repository.</li>
 	<li>/Images folder: Images generated by the code.</li>
 </ul>